madevils/bus_catchers/README.rst

 The settings for the scraping are found in python_code/MyDict.py.
 This file determines whether the scraping is done in the background using pyvirtualdisplay, how fast the scraping happens, etc.

-Contact me at nicodjimenez [at] gmail.com if you have any questions / comments.
+Contact me at nicodjimenez [at] gmail.com if you have any questions/comments.